KH-CC/Horse_Racing_Visualization/README.md

         conda install pandas

+After setting up, there are two ways to run the server:

+- Terminal `flask run` way

-3. Change environment path, open the project folder in the terminal/cmd.
+1. Change environment path, open the project folder in the terminal/cmd.
     - For MacOS, type:

                 export FLASK_APP=horse_racing_visualization.py